Mahesh1356/Markdown-editor/README.md

 - The left pane is for writing the markdown file,
 - Html viewer is on the Right side pane,
 - You will see other options on the above pane to control the view of the pane, and
-- You can download converted HTML by clicking the download icon over there
+- You can see converted HTML by clicking the text edit icon over there

 ** *

-**Note:** *Before downloading Run backend app, MD to HTML conversion is happened on the backend and is returned as the response*
+**Note:** *Before seeing editor view, Run backend app.
+MD to HTML conversion is happened on the backend and is returned as the response*